imsg10/Customer-Churn-Prediction/README.md

 5. **Support**:
    - **Definition**: Support is the number of actual occurrences of the class in the specified dataset.
    - **Interpretation**: It provides context about the distribution of classes in the dataset.
 Higher support values indicate a larger number of instances for that class.
 For example, a support of 1036 for the "False" class means that there are 1036 instances of customers who do not churn in the dataset.

-Understanding these terms helps in comprehensively evaluating the performance of a classification model and identifying areas for improvement.